-With a brand new school year underway how's about switching things up for school lunch and making something totally different --like these Vegetarian Sandwich Sticks.
+With a brand new school year underway how about switching things up for school lunch and making something totally different: Vegetarian Sandwich on a Stick.

-I'm a big fan of ordinary foods that are served up in an unusual way.
-Of course there's nothing wrong with two pieces of bread with some kind of filling in the middle, but when that bread is turned into sushi sandwiches like these or these, cut into fun shapes or served on a stick, it's just that much more fun to eat.
+I’m a big fan of ordinary foods that are served up in an unusual way.
+Of course there’s nothing wrong with two pieces of bread with some kind of filling in the middle, but when that bread is turned into sushi sandwiches, cut into fun shapes or served on a stick, it’s just that much more fun to eat.

 - 2 cups bread cubes (ciabatta, french, or other hearty bread)

 - 1 1/2 cups cubed mozzarella or cheddar cheese